There are 2 general types of surgery for gallbladder cancer: potentially curative surgery (resectable and unresectable) and palliative surgery.

-Potentially curative surgery is done when imaging tests or the results of earlier surgeries show there is a good chance that the surgeon can remove all of the cancer can be removed.
+Potentially curative surgery (or resectable) is done when imaging tests or the results of earlier surgeries show there is a good chance that the surgeon can remove all of the cancer can be removed.

 If potentially curative surgery is being considered, you may want to get a second opinion or even be referred to a large cancer center.
 Nearly all doctors agree that surgery offers the only realistic chance for curing people with gallbladder cancer.
 But there are differences of opinion about how advanced a gallbladder cancer can be and still be treatable with surgery.
 The surgery needed for gallbladder cancer is often complex and requires an experienced surgeon.
 These operations are most often done at major cancer centers.

-This operation is often used to remove the gallbladder for other reasons such as gallstones, but it is not done if gallbladder cancer is known or suspected (a more extensive operation is done instead).
+The operation to remove the gallbladder is called a cholecystectomy.
+If only the gallbladder is removed, it's called a simple cholecystectomy.
+This operation is often done to remove the gallbladder for other reasons such as gallstones, but it's not done if gallbladder cancer is known or suspected (a more extensive operation is needed done instead).

 A simple cholecystectomy can be done in 2 ways:

 Laparoscopic cholecystectomy: This is the most common way to remove a gallbladder for anon-cancerous problem that's not cancer.
 The surgeon puts a laparoscope , a thin, flexible tube with a tiny video camera on the end, into the body through a small cut in the skin of the abdomen (belly).
 Long surgical tools are put in through other small openings to take out remove the gallbladder.